-Conservation Solutions, Inc., was contracted by the government of Puerto Rico to assist Pablo Quinones of OPQ & Associates in the investigation of the main terra-cotta cornice at the base of the dome of San Juan's Capitol Building.
+Conservation Solutions, Inc., was contracted by the government of Puerto Rico to assist Pable Quinones of OPQ & Associates in the investigation of the main terra-cotta cornice at the base of the dome of San Juan's Capitol Building.

-CS1 subcontracted the services of Martin Weaver, President of Martin Weaver and Associates International Conservation Consultants (MWAICC), who performed investigative work and partial disassembly of a 6-ft, see tion of the cornice.
+CSI subcontracted the services of Martin Weaver, President of Martin Weaver and Associates International Conservation Consultants (MWAICC), who performed investigative work and partial disassembly of a 6-ft, section of the cornice.
 This was done in order to prevent the collapse of this section of the cornice, determine the cause and nature of the failure, better understand the materials and techniques used in its construction, and provide the architect with various design solutions, cost estimates, and assistance with the writing of specifications.

-The Capitol Building of Puerto Rico was inaugurated on February 11, 1929, as the seat of the Legislative Branch of the Puerto Rican Government.
+assistance with the writing of specifications.
+The Capital Building of Poerto Rico was inaugurated on February 11, 1929, as the seat of the Legislative Branch of the Poerto Rican Government.
 A vast marble staircase faces Ponce de Leon Avenue and gives access to the building to the south.
 Eight Corinthian columns rise at both main entrances and seven imposing doors give access to its interior at the north and south.
-At the center of the structure there is a rotunda which extends upwards to the three floors of the building, and in the center of the first floor there is a display case which has the original Constitution of Puerto Rico permanently on display.
+At the center of the structure there is a rotunda which extends upwards to the three floors of the building, and in the center of the first floor there is a display case which has the original Constitution of Poerto Rico permanently on display.
 The cornice adorns the base of the dome which rises at the center of the building on an octagonal drum.

-To help understand the condition of both the terra-cotta anchoring system and the concrete substructure that supports it, and to assist the clients in their portico-restoration project, CSI conducted an on-site investigation of the terra-cotta cornice and concrete substructure from scaffolding.
-CSI and Martin Weaver performed written and photographic documentation of the work and provided field drawings to OPQ & Associates.
+To help understand the condition of both the terra-cotta anchoring system and the concrete substructure that supports it, and to assist the clients in their portico-restoration project, CSI conducted an un-site investigation of the terra-cotta cornice and concrete substructure from scaffolding, CSI and Martin Weaver performed written and photographic documentation of the work and provided field drawings to OPQ & Associates.